Chandru1102/RepData_PeerAssessment1/PA1_template.md

 df4 <- rbind(AveStepsInt3, AveStepsInt2)
 ```

-#### 2. Panel Plot 5 min interval and average number of steps of taken.
+#### 2. Panel Plot containing time series for 5 min interval and average number of steps of taken.

 ```r